Waiʻanae Coast Comprehensive Health Center

-The Wai‘anae Coast Comprehensive Health Center (WCCHC), founded in 1972, is a community health center serving the healthcare needs of the Wai‘anae Coast on the west side of O‘ahu, in the U.S. state of Hawaii.
+Waiʻanae Coast Comprehensive Health Center (WCCHC), founded in 1972, is a community health center located in Waiʻanae on the west side of Oʻahu in the state of Hawaii.
 When it was first established, WCCHC had one doctor and five staff members.
-In its 40th year in business, WCCHC had 540 employees at the main center in Wai‘anae and four satellite clinics in surrounding areas, including Kapolei and Waipahu.
+WCCHC has then expanded to over 540 employees at the main center in Waiʻanae and four satellite clinics in surrounding areas, including Kapolei and Waipahu.

-In 2010, WCCHC served nearly 29,000 patients, with 67 percent at or below the federal poverty level.
-The Health Center was developed by the community, for the community, and the majority of its board of directors are from the community.
-Partnerships have provided support to expand services, construct new buildings and address improving health outcomes.
-In addition to its wide range of conventional primary medical and dental care, the Health Center offers exercise/fitness programs utilizing a gym and walking paths, a farmers’ market in Wai‘anae and Kapolei, a restaurant, and native Hawaiian healing services.
+In 2024, WCCHC served over 36,000 patients.
+In addition to its conventional primary medical and dental care, WCCHC offers exercise/fitness programs utilizing a gym and walking paths, a farmers' market in Waiʻanae and Kapolei, a restaurant, and Native Hawaiian healing services.
 The native Hawaiian healing center was the first of its kind in the nation.
-WCCHC also offers a 24-hour emergency department, adult day care, health career training, mental health, and substance abuse treatment, nutrition counseling, and transportation.
+WCCHC also has a 24-hour emergency department, adult day care, health career training, mental health, substance abuse treatment, nutrition counseling, and transportation.